API-Skeletons/zf-oauth2-client/README.md

 }
 ```

-The response from validate is a stcClass object and a direct respose from the zf-oauth2 server:
+The response from validate is a stdClass object and a direct respose from the zf-oauth2 server:
 ```php
 stdClass Object
 (